Kevin Kyle

-Kevin Alastair Kyle (born 7 June 1981) is a Scottish retired footballer and media personality who played as a centre forward.
+Kevin Alastair Kyle (born 7 June 1981) is a Scottish former footballer and media personality who played as a centre forward.
 He played for eleven senior clubs in his career.
 Kyle gained ten full Scotland international caps and scored one goal.

 After starting as a youngster at Ayr United, Kyle began his professional career with Sunderland, where he had been in the youth team.
-He remained at the Stadium of Light for six years, making 91 appearances in the Football League, scoring 17 goals.
+Kyle remained at the Stadium of Light for six years, making 91 appearances in the Football League, scoring 17 goals.
 He also made his debut for both the Scotland under−21s and its senior team during his time in the North East, as well as gaining promotion to the Premier League in 2004–05.
 In 2006, he moved to Coventry City, for whom he made 44 league appearances and scored five goals.

 In 2009, Kyle signed for Kilmarnock, marking his professional debut in his homeland.
-After a year in East Ayrshire, during which he scored 16 goals, he signed for Hearts in 2010.
+After a year in East Ayrshire, during which he scored 16 goals, Kyle signed for Hearts in 2010.
 In two years at Tynecastle, Kyle scored seven goals in his 19 league appearances.
 In 2012, Kyle joined Rangers, where he made eight league appearances and scored three goals, and won the Third Division title as the club began its climb back to top tier.
-He finished his career back at Ayr United in 2013, aged 32, and retired the following year.
+Kyle finished his career back at Ayr United in 2013, aged 32, and retired the following year.

 Early life

-Kyle was born and grew up in Stranraer, Scotland where as well as playing for his school team and local amateur sides he was selected to play for Dumfries and Galloway region.
+Born and raised in Stranraer, Scotland, Kyle began playing football when he was two years old.
+Kyle then played for his school team and local amateur sides he was selected to play for Dumfries and Galloway region.
 Also in the same Dumfries and Galloway team was fellow Stranraer boy Allan Jenkins.

+His father was a referee in Scotland and he has an older brother, Mark.